sourcefrog/cargo-mutants/README.md

 - A `mutants.json` file describing all the generated mutants.

+- An `outcomes.json` file describing the results of all tests.

 ### Hangs and timeouts

 Some mutations to the tree can cause the test suite to hang.
 For example, in